forthy42/net2o/wiki/squid.md

 ![In capitalist America, bank robs you](https://pics.me.me/do-you-think-russians-have-in-capitalist-america-memes-in-27816895.png)

 So actually, the banks see the BlockChain as the saviour of their inability to mutual trust.
+Or maybe they just have those dollar signs in the eyes, and fall for the hype?
+Who knows.
+Proper decentralization is also a way to create reliable software, so it's still worth to pursue.

 ## How to really distribute book-keeping

-An important design goal for me is to handle massive ammounts of micropayments, because that's an application where I see a legitime need for a crypto currency.
+An important design goal for me is to handle massive ammounts of micropayments, because that's an application where I see a legitime need for cryptographic payment protection.
 Ransomware fees, tax evasion, and illegal business are probably already handled well by BitCoin.

 All coins have a value, a unit (if you want to keep different kinds of values in the same ledger, you need that), a creation date (time of the creating transaction, which also is the index into the corresponding block), and an owner pubkey.

-All transactions contain a block hash that refers to the state of the ledger at the beginning of this transaction, a list of origins, and the credited amount, a list of destinations and the debited amount, a contract, a list of signatures of all originators (showing the consent of those) and finally a list of signatures of all destinations.
-All sources must be from the same ledger, all destinations must be direct peers of that ledger.
+All transactions contain an implicit block hash that refers to the state of the ledger at the beginning of this transaction, a list of origins, and the credited amount, a list of destinations and the debited amount, a contract, a list of signatures of all originators (showing the consent of those) and finally a list of signatures of all destinations.
+All sources must be from the same ledger, destinations will be routed there.

 These are the operations you want to perform in the ledger: